GMT-458-Web-GIS/geogame-edanurp/README.md

   - First, the user is asked to select a continent. <br>
   - After the continent is selected, the user is shown a random country name. <br>
   - If the correct country is clicked, the user is notified of the correct answer and is shown the next country name. <br>
-  - If the wrong country is clicked, the user is shown the correct country and the score is reduced by a percentage. <br>
+  - The game has a time limit of 60 seconds and if it has not been done by the end of that time, a warning is given that the game is over and the final score is given. <br>
-  - When all countries have been visited, the game ends and the user is shown the final score. <br>
   - The game can be restarted with the “Restart” button. <br>

 ## Working Principle